Hearing Loss in Adults and Children

 - children with minimal hearing loss who do not wear hearing aids

 - children with mild-to-moderate hearing loss who do wear hearing aids

-- children with central auditory processing problems or attention difficulties with normal hearing
+- children with normal hearing who have central auditory processing problems or attention difficulties

 - children in early primary grades with normal hearing who are in the critical stages of developing academic competencies

-These systems are of benefit to teachers as well as there are fewer incidents of vocal fatigue and laryngitis among users.
+These systems provide benefit to teachers as well because there are fewer incidents of vocal fatigue among users.

 A device surgically implanted into the cochlea to bypass the sensory organ to activate the hearing nerve directly.
-It is designed for individuals with severe-profound sensorineural hearing loss (in both ears, though only one is implanted) who do not get any benefit from hearing aid amplification The system consists of a directional microphone, a cable and transmitter which fit behind the ear, a speech processor which can be worn in a pocket or on a belt, and the internal portion of the device (the magnet and receiver/stimulator) which are implanted in the mastoid process (behind the pinna).
+It is designed for individuals with severe-profound sensorineural hearing loss who do not benefit from hearing aid amplification.
+The system consists of a microphone, a cable, transmitter and speech processor which fit behind the ear, and the internal portion of the device (the magnet and receiver/stimulator) which are implanted in the mastoid process (behind the pinna).
 Once implanted, the device is programmed for the individual child over several months.
-To be considered a candidate for a cochlear implant a child must:

 The criteria for candidacy for cochlear implants is routinely updated and varies among Canadian cochlear implant centres.
 Please check with your local cochlear implant professional for the latest criteria.